-With multiple online platforms, trading on the New York Stock Exchange, NASDAQ and other markets is possible all from your computer or mobile phone.
-While online trading is a versatile way to invest money, it does carry some risk.
+With multiple online platforms, trading on the New York Stock Exchange, NASDAQ and other markets is possible — all from your computer or mobile phone.
+But while online trading is a versatile way to invest your money, it does carry some risk.
+Find out how to start trading online and what your many options are.

 Trading is a more involved approach to investing and is also referred to buying shares or stocks.
 Instead of borrowing money or trying to raise capital, companies sell shares, or partial ownership of the company, to raise funds for expansion.